nullromo/commander-primer/README.md

 |-|
 | ![New Subsection][New Subsection] |

 Now that you have an empty "Ramp" category, look through all the cards in the list and find the ones that are included for the purpose of ramp.
-For each card, click thecheckbox at the far left of the row.
+For each card, click the checkbox at the far left of the row.
 Remember that you can see a preview of the card by hovering your cursor over a card name.

 Once all the ramp cards are selected, use the `Edit(#)` button to move them to the "Ramp" category.
 Click `Edit(#)`, change the subsection to "Ramp," and click `Update`.